aspose-words-cloud/aspose-words-cloud-docs/words/spec/footnote/_index.md

 The following values are defined: Footnote, Endnote.

-## FootnoteBase.FootnoteTypeEnum
+## FootnoteTypeEnum

+This class is used in [Footnote](#footnote).

-The following values are defined: Footnote, Endnote.
+The following values are defined: Footnote, Endnote, public, public, public, public, <returns>.